matrix-org/matrix-spec-proposals/proposals/3939-account-locking.md

 be required if `suspended` is `true`) to errors bearing the `M_USER_LOCKED` error code.
 Opinions are welcome on whether this is a better solution than using two distincts error codes.

+Another option is to use 403 responses instead of 401 and `soft_logout`.
+We choose this so that existing apps provide some feedback to the user without explicit support for this MSC.

 ## Unstable prefix